nickverlinden/ae-expression-cheat-sheet/README.md

 // set position of rectangle path to text rectangle's width and height [x/2, -(y/2)]
 ```
-This sets the position of the rectangle's path to the position of the text.
+This sets the position of the rectangle's path to bottom left.
+Text Layers
-Text layers always have an anchor point on the bottom left of the first line of text.
+always have their anchor points on the bottom left of the first line of text.

 * Add following expression to the rectangle layer's Transform.Position property

 ```javascript
 var textLayer = thisComp.layer("Text Layer 1");
 var textRect = textLayer.sourceRectAtTime(time - textLayer.inPoint, true);
 [ textLayer.transform.position[0] + textRect.left,
   textLayer.transform.position[1] + textRect.top + textRect.height ]
 ```
+This sets the position of the rectangle's layer to the position of the
+text.

 **Problems:**
 * The text has multiple lines